 3.4 An ensemble may not change classifications during the competitive season without the approval of the Chief Judge.
 The CDA may change an ensembles classification with consultation from the Chief Judge.

-4.1 The video performance shall not exceed seven (7) minutes for all classes
+4.1 The performance time ceases when an ensemble quits playing or leaves the floor, whichever comes first, and shall not exceed seven (7) minutes for all classes.

-Penalty: one tenth of a point (.1) per second over
+Penalty: one half (.1) point per second over

-4.2 All competing personnel shall remain in the video and be judged in all captions for a minimum of four (4) minutes.
+4.2 All competing personnel shall remain within the competition area and be judged in all captions for a minimum of four (4) minutes.

-Penalty: one tenth of a point (.1) per second under
+Penalty: one half (.1) point per second under

 CDA competing ensemble registrations are available online at www.canadiandrumlineassociation.org